Near Miss

 • Builds trust (workers see tangible outcomes from their reports).

 Start small, prove the concept with a single line or shift, and let the data speak for itself.
-Consider this: as the numbers improve, the system can be expanded, enriched with predictive analytics, and integrated into broader enterprise risk‑management platforms.
+As the numbers improve, the system can be expanded, enriched with predictive analytics, and integrated into broader enterprise risk‑management platforms.
 The result is a safer plant, a more engaged workforce, and a clear, measurable contribution to the bottom line—exactly the kind of win‑win that modern manufacturing leaders need.

 New